nculwell/MathStudy/README.md

 - Hoffman and Kunze, *Linear Algebra*

 Others:
-- Shilov, Linear Algebra
+- Shilov, *Linear Algebra*
-- Anton, Elementary Linear Algebra
+- Anton, *Elementary Linear Algebra*

+Jim Hefferon has a free (GFDL) linear algebra text [http://joshua.smcvt.edu/linearalgebra/] which is available as a PDF file or as Latex source.
+It has exercises with worked answers.

+Many people also favor the Schaum's Outline for linear algebra as well as Schaum's *3,000 Solved Problems in Linear Algebra*.

 ## Analysis